Juanita Broaddrick: #MeToo and further commentary in 2017–2018

 Michelle Goldberg wrote an op-ed in The New York Times entitled "I Believe Juanita", where she said, "In this #MeToo moment, when we're reassessing decades of male misbehavior and turning open secrets into exposes, we should look clearly at the credible evidence that Juanita Broaddrick told the truth when she accused Clinton of raping her.
 But revisiting the Clinton scandals in light of today's politics is complicated as well as painful."

 Following the sexual assault allegations made against Alabama Senate candidate Roy Moore, Broaddrick said, "All victims matter.
 It doesn't matter if you're a Democrat or a Republican ...
 We all have the right to be believed."

 In 2017, Broaddrick said, of women who had accused Trump of sexually assaulting them, "I felt sorry for them.
 I felt like they had a right to be heard.
 But I also felt at the same time that they should bear investigation, scrutiny and vetting.
 I think it's only fair for all parties involved."

-In January 2018 Broaddrick self-published a memoir, co-authored by Nick Lulli, with the title You'd Better Put Some Ice On That: How I Survived Being Raped By Bill Clinton.
+In January 2018, Broaddrick self-published a memoir, co-authored by Nick Lulli, with the title You'd Better Put Some Ice On That: How I Survived Being Raped By Bill Clinton.

 Following the September 2018 allegations against Supreme Court Justice Brett Kavanaugh during his confirmation process, Broaddrick stated the allegations made by Kavanaugh accuser Christine Blasey Ford were "sketchy" and "vague".

 In a 2019 article for The Atlantic, Amanda FitzSimons wrote that Broaddrick had said regarding E. Jean Carroll, who publicly accused Donald Trump of rape, that Carroll had "just wanted attention...
 When you’ve been raped, you have a persona about you—it’s almost like you can sense it.
 I don’t have ESP, but you can almost feel their feelings if these things really happened to them."

 Political activism

 Since the 2016 election, Broaddrick has been increasingly politically active in support of Donald Trump, the Republican Party, and conservative groups.
-Broaddrick was suspended from Twitter for "violating the policy on spreading misleading and potentially harmful information related to COVID-19."